 Example 1: California County Map with FIPS County Code

-This diagram was created in ConceptDraw PRO using the Pacific States library from the U.S.A.
+This diagram was created in ConceptDraw DIAGRAM using the Pacific States library from the U.S.A.
 Maps solution.
 An experienced user spent 15 minutes creating this sample.

 In this sample the user has added the option of marking out the county borders in the state of California, and marking them with their federally issued county code.
 Also notice that each county area can be shaded with a different hue or colour.